Go2SchooI/Go2SchooI.github.io/_posts/2023-12-18-Paper-Read-3-Inverse Kinematics.md

 \end{gathered}
 $$

-In robotics, we would like to have as **little joint motion** as possible at each iteration (the least amount of motion out of a number of possible ways of moving), so what we're talking about above is **finding the smallest possible dq** that will satisfy the equation.
+In robotics, we would like to have as **little joint motion** as possible at each iteration (the least amount of motion out of a number of possible ways of moving), Each move towards the desired goal combines all the joints requiring the least change, i.e. **requiring the shortest path in angular space**.
+So what we're talking about above is **finding the smallest possible dq** that will satisfy the equation.

 Using Lagrange Multiplier, this problem can be turned into: